Huawei has officially unveiled its HarmonyOS operating system

 Huawei first announced it would be developing its own mobile operating system back in 2019, after the White House banned the Chinese company from using the full Android OS or any other Google services due to security concerns.

-Here’s everything you need to know about Huawei’s new operating system, HarmonyOS.
+Here’s everything you need to know about Huawei’s new operating system, HarmonyOS, including key features and if/when we should expect it to hit Huawei smartphones, tablets and wearables in the Western world.

 What is Huawei HarmonyOS?

-HarmonyOS is a new operating system by Huawei, designed to stand as an alternative to iOS 14 and the recently announced Android 12.
+HarmonyOS is a new operating system by Huawei, designed to stand as an alternative to iOS 16 and Android 13.
+It’s totally separate from Google’s take on Android, though there are similarities as Huawei’s new OS is actually based on the open-source version of Android.

 HarmonyOS isn’t just for smartphones, though.
-Much of the focus at the June 2 event was dedicated to how the operating system is able to connect a wide range of smart devices seamlessly, merging them into what Huawei calls “Super Devices” you can command through its Control Panel.
+Much of Huawei’s messaging around HarmonyOS 2 focuses on how the operating system is able to connect a wide range of smart devices seamlessly, merging them into what Huawei calls “Super Devices” you can command through its Control Panel.
 But, more on that below.

 What features and apps does HarmonyOS have?

-The Control Panel and the Task Center are two of the biggest features we got a closer look at during the June event.
+The Control Panel and the Task Center are two of the biggest features we got a closer look at during the announcement event, though there are plenty of other features that make HarmonyOS what it is.

 For non-Huawei devices, there’s also HarmonyOS Connect.
 This feature allows you to link your Huawei phone with your smart home appliances with a tap.
 For example, you can connect your smart oven to see recipes and switch the oven on or connect to your smart refrigerator to adjust the temperature automatically based on the food in your fridge.

-HarmonyOS also features multi-device collaborate identity authentication, meaning users can boost their security by choosing to unlock their phone with facial recognition and a separate check on their smartwatch.
+HarmonyOS also features multi-device collaborative identity authentication, meaning users can boost their security by choosing to unlock their phone with facial recognition and a separate check on their smartwatch.

 According to Huawei, the performance of HarmonyOS is “superior to that of the Android-based EUMI”.